oikos-cash/oikos-docs-bsc/content/contracts/ExchangeRates.md

 Q_B = Q_A \frac{\pi_A}{\pi_B}
 $$

-This computation is simple because all fractional quantities in the Synthetix system except for the [debt ledger](SynthetixState.md#debtledger) are [18 decimal fixed point numbers](SafeDecimalMath.md).
+This computation is simple because all fractional quantities in the Oikos system except for the [debt ledger](SynthetixState.md#debtledger) are [18 decimal fixed point numbers](SafeDecimalMath.md).

 ??? example "Details"